Bagley just misses double-double as Kings top Bulls 129-102

 Hield had 10 points during the surge, Bagley split a pair of defenders on a three-point play, and Harrison Barnes added a breakaway dunk to put Sacramento ahead 44-27.

-Things got chippy when Lopez and Giles picked up offsetting technical fouls with one second left in the first half.
+Things got chippy when Lopez and Giles picked up offsetting technical fouls with 1 second left in the first half.

-Sacramento continued to pull away and led 96-66 late in the third quarter.

 Bulls: Lauri Markkanen had 11 points and has scored in double figures for the 29th consecutive game, the longest streak by a Chicago player in eight years. … The Bulls had four offensive rebounds and two second-chance points in the first half.